It’s easy to underestimate how important your choice in hiking socks can be. In our daily lives socks are just a necessary addition to the wardrobe.

 How to Choose the Best Hiking Socks For You

 Let’s start with the fundamentals and work through everything you need to consider in choosing a hiking sock.

 First and foremost, on the consideration list is the material your socks are made of.
 You’ve generally got four components so let’s tackle them one at a time.

-Polyester is similar to Merino in that it is an excellent moisture mover.
-It dries quickly and does its job effectively.
+Similar to Merino in that it is an excellent moisture mover.
+Polyester dries quickly and does its job effectively.
 It’s also much cheaper than Merino to produce and therefore the socks will be more affordable.
 It lacks the odor control properties of Merino but tends to be a bit more durable.